Using cascading Bloom filters to improve the memory usage for de Brujin graphs: Introduction

 \section{Introduction}

 Modern Next-Generation Sequencing (NGS) technologies generate huge volumes of short nucleotide sequences (\emph{reads}) drawn from the DNA sample under study.
-The length of a read varies from 35 to about 400 basepairs (letters) and the number of reads may be hundreds of millions, thus the total volume of data may reach tens or even hundreds of Gb.
+The length of a read varies from 35 to about 400 base pairs (letters) and the number of reads may be hundreds of millions, thus the total volume of data may reach tens or even hundreds of Gb.

 Many computational tools dealing with NGS data, especially those devoted to {\em genome assembly}, are based on the concept of \emph{de Bruijn graph}, see e.g. \cite{pmid20211242}.
-The nodes of the de Bruijn graph are all distinct {\em $k$-mers} occurring in the reads, and two {\em $k$-mers} are linked by an edge if they occur at successive positions in a read\footnote{Note that this actually a {\em subgraph} of the de Bruijn graph under its classical combinatorial definition.
-However, we still call it de Bruijn graph to follow the terminology common to the bioinformatics literature.}.
-In practice, the value of $k$ is between $20$ and $50$.
+The nodes of the de Bruijn graph are all distinct {\em $k$-mers} occurring in the reads, and two {\em $k$-mers} are linked by an edge if there is a suffix-prefix overlap of size $k-1$.\footnote{Note that this actually a {\em subgraph} of the de Bruijn graph under its classical combinatorial definition.
+However, we still call it de Bruijn graph to follow the terminology common to the bioinformatics literature.} The value of $k$ is an open parameter, that in practice is chosen between $20$ and $64$.
 The idea of using de Bruijn graph for genome assembly goes back to the ``pre-NGS era'' \cite{pmid11504945}.
-Note, however, that {\em de novo} assembly is not the only application of those graphs \cite{pmid22231483}.
+Note, however, that {\em de novo} genome assembly is not the only application of those graphs when dealing with NGS data.
+There are several others, including: {\em de novo} transcriptome assembly~\cite{trinity} and {\em de novo} alternative splicing calling~\cite{kissplice} from transcriptomic NGS data (RNA-seq); metagenome assembly~\cite{meta-idba} from metagenomic NGS data; and genomic variant detection~\cite{cortex} from genomic NGS data using a reference genome.

-Due to a very large size of NGS datasets, it is essential to represent de Bruijn graphs compactly.
-Recently, several papers have been published that propose different approaches to compressing de Bruijn graphs \cite{Conway15022011,YeAtAl-BMCBioinfo12,DBLP:conf/wabi/ChikhiR12,DBLP:conf/wabi/BoweOSS12}.
+Due to the very large size of NGS datasets, it is essential to represent de Bruijn graphs as compactly as possible.
+This has been a very active line of research.
+Recently, several papers have been published that propose different approaches to compressing de Bruijn graphs \cite{Conway15022011,YeAtAl-BMCBioinfo12,DBLP:conf/wabi/ChikhiR12,DBLP:conf/wabi/BoweOSS12,pmid22847406}.

+Conway and Bromage~\cite{Conway15022011} proposed a method based on classical succinct data structures, i.e. bitmaps with efficient rank/select operations.
+On the same direction, Bowe \emph{et al.}~\cite{DBLP:conf/wabi/BoweOSS12} proposed a very interesting succinct representation that, assuming only one string (read) is present, uses only $4m$ bits, where $m$ is the number of edges in the graph.
+The more realistic case, where there are $M$ reads, can be easily reduced to the one string case by concatenating all $M$ reads using a special separator character.
+However, in this case the size of the structure is $4m + O(M \log m)$ bits (\cite{DBLP:conf/wabi/BoweOSS12}, Theorem 1).
+Since the multiplicative constant of the second term is hidden by the asymptotic notation, it is hard to know precisely what would be the size of this structure in practice.